Partition of Ireland: Boundary Commission

 The Anglo-Irish Treaty (signed 6 December 1921) contained a provision (Article 12) that would establish a boundary commission, which would determine the border "...in accordance with the wishes of the inhabitants, so far as may be compatible with economic and geographic conditions...".
-In October 1922 the Irish Free State government set up the North East Boundary Bureau to prepare its case for the Boundary Commission.
-The Bureau conducted extensive work but the Commission refused to consider its work, which amounted to 56 boxes of files.
+In October 1922 the Irish Free State government set up the North East Boundary Bureau (Directed by Tyrone native and Sinn Fein member Kevin O'Shiel) to prepare its case for the Boundary Commission.
+The Bureau conducted extensive work but the commission refused to consider its work, which amounted to 56 boxes of files.
 Most leaders in the Free State, both pro- and anti-treaty, assumed that the commission would award largely nationalist areas such as County Fermanagh, County Tyrone, South Londonderry, South Armagh and South Down and the City of Derry to the Free State and that the remnant of Northern Ireland would not be economically viable and would eventually opt for union with the rest of the island.
+To many Republicans the Boundary Commission was the least objectionable part of the Treaty.

-The terms of Article 12 were ambiguous - no timetable was established or method to determine "the wishes of the inhabitants".
+The terms of Article 12 were ambiguous – no timetable was established or method to determine "the wishes of the inhabitants".
 Article 12 did not specifically call for a plebiscite or specify a time for the convening of the commission (the commission did not meet until November 1924).
 The northern anti partitionist (and future Member of Parliament) Cahir Healy worked with the North East Boundary Bureau to develop cases for the exclusion of Nationalist areas from Northern Ireland.
 Healy urged the Dublin government to insist on a plebiscite in the counties of Fermanagh and Tyrone.
-By December 1924 the chairman of the Commission (Richard Feetham) had firmly ruled out the use of plebiscites.
-In Southern Ireland the new Parliament fiercely debated the terms of the Treaty yet devoted a very small amount of time on the issue of partition - just nine out of 338 transcript pages.
+By December 1924 the chairman of the commission (Richard Feetham) had firmly ruled out the use of plebiscites and made clear that any changes to the border must leave the northern state fully viable.
+In Southern Ireland the new Parliament fiercely debated the terms of the Treaty yet devoted a very small amount of time on the issue of partition – just nine out of 338 transcript pages.
 The commission's final report recommended only minor transfers of territory, and in both directions.